 The Peles Castle is a neoclassical construction near Sinaia in the Carpathian Mountains, and King Carol I commissioned its construction because he fell in love with the area, and I can assure you he wasn’t off base.

-The breathtaking landscape is full of snow-capped mountains and dense forest.
-Also, the building itself reminds a lot the Bavarian castles, which was a way to honor the king’s roots (He was German).
+The breathtaking landscape is full of snow-capped mountains and dense forests.
+Also, the building itself reminds a lot of the Bavarian castles, which was a way to honor the king’s roots (He was German).